RareExports/docker-jenkins-master/README.md

 2. Clone this repository to your local drive
 3. From the project root run the following
 	- `make build`
-	- `make run` (if this is your first time it will ask for your docker host IP)
+	- `make run`
-4. Point your browser to http://localhost (you can get this by running "docker-machine ip default")
+4. Point your browser to http://localhost